This Is How to Catch up If You’re Way Behind on Saving for Retirement

-“Most people don’t start seriously saving until their kids are out college.
+“Most people don’t start seriously saving until their kids are out of college.
 Until then, retirement doesn’t seem real,” says Garcia, the Maryland financial planner.

 “If your kids are still in college, consider allowing them to pay for their education with student loans so you can divert savings to your retirement.
 There are loans for college.
 There are none for retirement.”

 You still have time to turn things around if you set your mind to it.